mhered/cpp_100daysofcode/code/Day099_03-07-23/Refactoring/README.md

 Next I need to add in sequence `play`, `amount`, and `volumeCredits` to the intermediate data structure.
 The goal is to extract the calculation to its own function that returns the data structure.

 I must admit I struggled implementing `enrichPerformance()` because there is no direct equivalent to JS `.map()` in C++.
-It seems unlike C++, JS is happy with altering the data structure without declaring it anywhere.
+It seems unlike C++, JS is happy with altering a data structure e.g. adding fields to it - without declaring it anywhere.

-So I created an `EnrichedPerformance` data structure and slowly added fields and modified functions so they would accept it.
-I actually at some point made some functions e.g. `amountFor()`, `volumeCreditsFor()` polymorphic to work both with `Performance` and `EnrichedPerformance` parameters to preserve functionality through the migration.
+So I created an `EnrichedPerformance` data structure and slowly added fields to it while making some of the functions e.g. `amountFor()`, `volumeCreditsFor()` polymorphic to work both with `Performance` and `EnrichedPerformance` parameters in order to preserve functionality through the migration.

-In the process I put everything a bit upside down, and although in the end I arrived somewhere close to the author, it was not through small behavior preserving changes...
+In the process I put everything upside down, and although in the end I somehow arrived somewhere close to where I wanted, it was not really through small behavior preserving changes...

 I saved the intermediate result as [./steps/statement_06.h](./steps/statement_06.h)